Connect with others who understand.

 Many foods and food additives can cause intolerance.
 The most common include:

-• Lactose in dairy products
+• Lactose, found in dairy products

-• Gluten in grain products
+• Gluten, found in certain grain products

 • Food coloring dyes, especially yellow dye number 5